CBIIT/pilot3_PathRepHAN_ORNL/readme.md

 ##### Author: Biomedical Sciences, Engineering and Computing Group, Computer Sciences and Engineering Division, Oak Ridge National Laboratory

 This repo contains some of the code used for the paper *Hierarchical attention networks for information extraction from cancer pathology reports*.
 BSEC group designed the model for information extraction from cancer pathology reports.
-Because the dataset used our the paper is not open access, we instead provide an implementation that classifies Pubmed abstracts.
+Because the dataset used in our the paper is not open access, we instead provide an implementation that classifies Pubmed abstracts.

 A hierarchical attention network is a deep learning model composed of hierarchies of bidirectional LSTMs/GRUs with attention